lixinW/ship-hats-docs/snippets/pipeline-templates-snippet.md

 ## Reference pipelines

 Following [E2E CI pipeline examples using SHIP-HATS templates](https://sgts.gitlab-dedicated.com/wog/gvt/ctmo/reference-pipelines) are available for use.
+You can also refer to [Common Prerequisites to Using Reference Pipelines](https://sgts.gitlab-dedicated.com/groups/wog/gvt/ctmo/reference-pipelines/-/wikis/Common-Pre-requisites-to-Using-Reference-Pipelines-(WIP)#leveraging-gitlab-as-iam-oidc-provider-to-gain-access-to-csp-resources).

 ?> If you do not have access to GitLab, you may [access mirror templates in BitBucket](https://bitbucket.ship.gov.sg/projects/CLGLAB) for reference only.